Summer 2023 Financial Information

 Withdrawals and Return of Financial Aid

 Per federal regulation (34 CFR 668.22), students who withdraw and have received financial aid will be required to repay to the program sources the amount of unearned financial aid funds disbursed to them as of their withdrawal date.
-The unearned amount of program funding is calculated based on the last date of academic activity, which indicates the percentage of the semester completed.
+The unearned amount of program funding is calculated based on the last date of academic activity which indicates the percentage of the semester completed.

 Both the University and students receiving financial aid are required to return unearned financial aid to the aid source.
-Title IV aid programs are repaid in the following order: Unsubsidized Federal Stafford/Direct Loans, Subsidized Federal Stafford/Direct Loans, Federal Perkins Loans, Federal PLUS/Direct PLUS Loans, Federal Pell Grants, FSEOG Program Aid, and Teach Grants.
+Title IV aid programs are repaid in the following order: Unsubsidized Federal Stafford/Direct Loans, Subsidized Federal Stafford/Direct Loans, Federal PLUS/Direct PLUS Loans, Federal Pell Grants, FSEOG Program Aid, and Teach Grants.

 Students who owe grant and/or loan overpayments remain eligible for Title IV program funds for forty-five days, if, during those forty-five days the student: 1) repays the overpayment in full to the University; 2) enters into a repayment agreement with the University; or 3) enters into a repayment agreement with the Department of Education.
 Entering into a repayment agreement does not mean the student is eligible to register for additional classes, receive a transcript, diploma, etc. Students can lose financial aid eligibility if they do not comply with the options above and should consider their repayment responsibilities for these programs as part of any withdrawal decision.
 Please contact the Office of Financial Aid for the most current restrictions on eligibility.

-Bright Future Repayment Requirement
+Bright Futures Repayment Requirement